 });

-You can define the configuration of the menubar in one of the ways provided below.
+By default, the menubar is disabled in the Rich Text Editor widget.
+You can enable the default menubar or redefine the configuration of the menubar in one of the ways provided below.
 Check the full code of Menu items and button groups configuration.

 webix.ui({